aqlaboratory/openfold-3/docs/source/Inference.md

 (custom-random-seeds-inference)=
 #### 🌱 Change the random seeds for the model

-By default, only 1 random model seed is used, in which case, one inference run will be performed.
+By default, only 1 random model seed is used with 5 diffusion samples, in which case, one inference run will be performed, yielding 5 output structures using the same seed.

-If `n` queries are specified and `m` seeds are provided, the model will perform `n × m` independent inference runs.
+Given `n` queries, `m` seeds and `l` diffusion sample, the model will perform `n × m` independent forward passes and produce `n × m × l` predicted structures.

 A custom list of random seeds can be provided to the `runner.yml` under [`experiment_settings`](https://github.com/aqlaboratory/openfold-3/blob/aadafc70bcb9e609954161660314fcf133d5f7c4/openfold3/entry_points/validator.py#L120) in the following format